openaddresses/machine/docs/install.md

 -----------------

-You can edit a local copy of OpenAddresses code with working tests by installing everything onto a Virtualbox virtual Ubuntu Linux machine.
+You can edit a local copy of OpenAddresses code with working tests by installing everything onto an Ubuntu Linux virtual machine.
+We recommend using a dedicated virtual machine for development; our Chef script installs servers, packages, and other configuration that may disrupt other uses of an Ubuntu machine.
 This process should take about 20 minutes depending on download speed, or you can skip the first four steps by using a pre-built Ubuntu 14.04 image on Amazon EC2.

 1. Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on your development machine.